 I get to pretty much stay at Tim’s after standing up for myself.
 Edith is fine at never seeing me.
-I’m relieved to find out that Tim doesn’t like just salsa music.
-He seems to like all pop music and knows the words to about every song from the last twenty years, even his parents’ show tunes.
+I am relieved to find out that Tim does not like just salsa music.
+He seems to like all pop music and knows the words to almost every song from the last twenty years, even his parents’ show tunes.
 We always sing along to the songs on the radio.
 I go to Michael’s and retrieve my/Ned’s Gibson SG guitar.
 Tim says we can’t use the practice amp for fear of upsetting the neighbors again.
 I’m not about to upset anyone who can jeopardize my refuge at Tim’s.
 I play the guitar acoustically and get better at the fingering.
 We play every day, jumping around his room.
 I can hear the notes and learn to turn sour chords into harmony.
 Often, we play for hours, eventually lying on the floor, exhausted and exhilarated at the same time.
 Tim’s singing is always on key.
 It helps me find the right chords to songs I know in my head.
 When the radio plays long solos, like Clapton on ‘Layla,’

 I improvise my own leads, pretending I’m jamming with the rock god.
 With no lyrics to sing, Tim hums his own harmonies to link Clapton’s leads to mine.
 We believe we’re geniuses.
 Rock is so easy once you play what’s in your mind, instead of trying to copy what’s playing on the radio.
 We’re often out of whack with the real songs but somehow find it easy to get it back together.
 Tim is a good at knowing how to get to where we match actual chords in the songs.